DeadTheAmazing/api.gg/README.md

 # IMPORTANT

+Branch is dead?
+At least the game that this api was going to be built for.
+Branch as a company is still around and are working on a new game called castaways. although old branch (again the game this api is made for) is still playable but its yk dead.

-Branch is literally dying.
+~~Branch is literally dying.
 Going downhill fast.
 I will NOT be pushing updates.
 I was offered to work on this legit under branch but with current news I don't think this will be happening nor will I work on this repo either.
-I'm sorry for this update and have a good rest of your day.
+I'm sorry for this update and have a good rest of your day.~~

 # api.gg